Diego Lopes (footballer)

-Diego Hipólito da Silva Lopes (born 3 May 1994), known as Diego Lopes, is a Brazilian professional footballer who plays as a midfielder for Singapore Premier League club Lion City Sailors.
+Diego Hipólito da Silva Lopes (born 3 May 1994), known as Diego Lopes, is a Brazilian professional footballer who plays as an attacking midfielder.

+Lopes is the most expensive and the first multimillion-dollar player signing in the Singapore Premier League history.

 Career

+Benfica

 Born in São Paulo, Lopes arrived in Portugal in December 2008, after a short spell at Palmeiras and joined Benfica.
-Rated by Rui Costa, as a top prospect, he helped the Lisbon-side, win their first Under-15 Championship since 1988–89.
+Rated by football legend, Rui Costa, as a top prospect, Lopes helped the Lisbon-side, win their first Under-15 Championship since the 1988–89 season.

+Rio Ave

 On 10 June 2012, Lopes joined Rio Ave in Primeira Liga, and made his debut on 2 September 2012 in a draw against Académica.
 His first goal arriving twenty-four days later in a 2012–13 Taça da Liga match against Freamunde.
 A year later, on 3 August 2013, Lopes signed a permanent deal with Rio Ave for five seasons.
 After good performances in his third year in Vila do Conde, which included a career best, nine goals, he was touted for a return to Benfica.

+Return to Benfica and loan moves

 The move was confirmed days later, when he rejoined Benfica on a five-year deal.
-However, he was not included in the first-team and was subsequently loaned to Turkish team Kayserispor alongside Derley.
-He scored his only goal for them in a Turkish Cup match against İnegölspor on 26 January, scoring the second goal in a 2–0 win.
-Lopes did not stay with the Turkish team, being loaned for six-months to América Mineiro in July 2016.
+However, he was not included in the first-team and was subsequently loaned to Turkish team Kayserispor alongside teammate, Derley.
+Lopes scored his only goal for them in a 2015–16 Turkish Cup match against İnegölspor on 26 January 2016, scoring the second goal in a 2–0 win.
+After the season concluded, Lopes did not stay with the Turkish team and he is loaned for six-months to Brazilian club, América Mineiro in July 2016.
 After three months, América Mineiro terminated the loan deal ahead of time and returned him to Benfica.